bigpandaio/monitoringscape/content/oncall.md

 type: section
 ---

 More and more companies are transitioning away from a strict tier-based operations model.
 In these companies, developers and infrastructure engineers **respond to alerts directly**, instead of a tier-1 team.
-This shortcuts the traditional manual-escalation process and reduces over all resolution time significantly.
+This shortcuts the traditional, manual-escalation process and reduces overall resolution time significantly.

-On Call Management tools enable this new methodology.
+On Call Management tools enable this methodology.
 They consume alerts from your monitoring stack, and **route the alerts automatically** to the person who is currently on call.
 The alert is normally communicated to the on-call person via a mobile notification.
-If the person doesn't respond within the requirements of a pre-defined SLA, the alert is **automatically escalated** to a second on-call person.
+If the person doesn't respond within the confines of a pre-defined SLA, the alert is **automatically escalated** to a second on-call person.

 ## Common Features